3outeille/Research-Paper-Summary/README.md

 </div>

 This repository aims to:
   - Make a concise summary of deep learning research paper that I have read (including implementation if needed).
   - Experiments on various topics.

 Here is an overview of research paper classified by theme:

 ## Experiments

-## Architecture
+## Architectures

 <i></i>                                 | [![](./img/tensorflow_1_badge.svg)][tf1-badge] | [![](./img/tensorflow_2_badge.svg)][tf2-badge] |[![](./img/pytorch_badge.svg)][pytorch-badge]
 ------------------                      | :---------------------------------------------:|:----------------------------------------------:|:-------------------------------------------: